-4 years old * blind * laughs, giggles, happy * he sleeps well * well behaved * video available! * update needed
+4 years old * August 2015 * blind * laughs, giggles, happy * he sleeps well * well behaved * videos available!

 “He’s doing GREAT!
 Singing, reciting Tang poetry, using a cane, playing drums and piano.
 Basically getting ready for a family!!!!!
 Now we need his family to see him.” contact Wide Horizons for more information about Homer!

 He’s growing up without a family.
 Just imagine how he would progress, and the love and attention he would get in a family, and what a blessing he would be to his new family!
 Please ask me about him!

 special need Blind – “born with congenital microphthalmia of the right eye and leukoma and optic neuropathy of the left eye.”

 development “His orphanage notes that his development has not been affected, despite him missing both eyes.
 When he was 2 months old, he would raise and wave his hands when lying in his crib as if he was almost asking someone to come and hold him.
 At 3-4 months of age, he could raise his head and try to turn over.
 He would grasp toys that made sound and laugh happily.
 At 5-6 months, he could turn over and kick his feet in excitement whenever a musical toy was near, looking absolutely precious.
 From 7-8 months of age, he was full of energy and would giggle loudly when someone held or played baby games with him.
 He also started to babble.
 The staff said he was full of sunshine!
 From 9-10 months of age, he was very observant by using his ears.
 If someone talked to him, he would listen carefully.
 He learned how to grasp a bell and shake it and started making sounds like baba and mama.
 Homer has grown into an adorable and very active little boy.
 He eats well, sleeps well, and is said to have a good physique.

 Sweet Homer is an adorable little 1.5-year-old boy